Fantasy Cities and the Important Buildings They Have, Part 2

 As the town grows into a city, the general store’s offerings increase, attracting even more people.
 Since they’re growing, general stores are able to reinvest their money in increasing the size of the store to accommodate a greater array of products.
 What they couldn’t previously place on their shelves due to their smaller size and customer base, they can now.

 General stores appear in fantasy cities.
-This one has gray stone walls, a yellow trim, blue windows and a blue-red flag atop it.
+This fantasy general store one has gray stone walls, a yellow trim, blue windows and a blue-red flag atop it.
 The brown sign over the brown door simply reads General Store.
 Behind the store are hills and a blue sky with white clouds.

 General stores are located in the heart of the city, near the central plaza or marketplace.
 As the city grows ever larger, it may open up one or more branches to serve people who might be out of the area it serves.
 It does so for two reasons.
 Firstly, the owner sees an economic benefit in expansion.
 Serving new areas leads to more money.
 Secondly, it does so to cut off those mulling competing against them.
 Many cities are served by either one general store or several run by the same owner or family.
 You don’t see two such stores competing against each other.